 \subsection{Phase tracking}

-We now utilize that a gate \gate{Rz} followed by a gate \gate{R} is equivalent to a single \gate{R} gate with a phase shifted by the rotation angle of the \gate{Rz} gate:
+We now use the fact that an \gate{Rz} gate followed by an \gate{R} gate is equivalent to a single \gate{R} gate with a phase shifted by the rotation angle of the \gate{Rz} gate:

-Combined with the fact that \gate{Rz} gates commute through \gate{ZZ} gates this allows for \textit{virtual} execution of all \gate{Rz} gates using the well-known approach called \emph{phase tracking} \cite{VirtualZGates, Pino2021}.
+Combined with the fact that \gate{Rz} gates commute through \gate{ZZ} gates, this allows a \emph{virtual} execution of all \gate{Rz} gates using \emph{phase tracking} \cite{VirtualZGates, Pino2021}.
 This technique avoids any physical execution of \gate{Rz} gates and is therefore beneficial in terms of overall runtime and fidelity.
-All \gate{R} gates contained in $C$ have to be modified in terms of their phase arguments according to the procedure outlined in the following.
+All \gate{R} gates contained in $\mathcal{G}$ must be modified with respect to their phase arguments according to the procedure described in the following.